martinschaer/schaerweb2022/content/about/index.md

 - Web Developer, at a small web design studio, Costa Rica
   - Feb 2009 – Ago 2010 (1 yr 6 mos)

-## Me

-I'm a computer science engineer specialized in full-stack web development and architecture design for cloud solutions with 12+ years of experience managing teams.
-I'm a former entrepreneur and founded a successful advertising agency, which gave me my background in web design, UX, and marketing.

-Last 3 years, I have been working on transforming AI experiments into real life products at Accenture.

-In my personal time, I have been experimenting with computer graphics, and robotics, with the goal of combining that with my background in cloud technologies and AI integrations.

-Since I was very young, I’ve been passionate about cars, inventing, and coding.
-I became a computer engineer to harness the power behind coding – the greatest tool for creativity and innovation – and, during my free time, I’m a karting and eSports driver.
-I’ve competed in the Costa Rica Karting Championship in 2018 and the Costa Rica Virtual Racing Championship in 2020.

-I believe if I could go back in time, young Martin would be proud of the person I’ve become and the fact that I’ve always done what I truly loved.

-This is my personal website.
-You'll find here what I care to document and share.
-It’s also my playground to test web technologies.

 ## Social links:

 - <a href="https://www.linkedin.com/in/martinschaer/" target="_blank">LinkedIn</a>